-(if tax is due) (if refund or no tax due) (if homestead credit claimed)
+(if refund or no tax due) (if homestead credit claimed)

-PO Box 268 PO Box 59 PO Box 34
+PO Box 59 PO Box 34

-Madison WI Madison WI Madison WI
+Madison WI Madison WI

-53790-0001 53785-0001 53786-0001
+53785-0001 53786-0001

+PO Box 59 Madison WI

 Envelopes without enough postage will be returned to you by the post office.
 Your envelope may need additional postage if it contains more than five pages or is oversized (for example, it is over 1/4" thick).
 Also, include your complete return address.